Claimed: “Common Law” is the Supreme Law of the Land

 My position throughout my blogs is that Law is made by humans, has always been made by humans, and there is a long history of legal principles and thought which can be found in writing.

 Law evolves as societies evolve.
+Law changes to fit the character of the society.

 Humans when gathered in any significant number will ALWAYS create governments, and those strike the balance between societal needs and individual needs in different ways according to the values of those societies.